The Internet with Privacy Policies: Measuring The Web Upon Consent: Background and related work

 \subsection{The Role of Legislators}

 In this tangled picture, legislators started to regulate the ecosystem to avoid massive indiscriminate tracking that may threaten users' privacy.
-The first attempt has been the European Cookie Law~\cite{directive2009} entered into force in 2013, which mandates websites to ask for informed consent before using any profiling technology.
-In May 2018, the General Data Protection Regulation (GDPR)~\cite{gpdr} entered into force in all European member states.
+In 2013, the European Cookie Law~\cite{directive2009} entered into force, which mandates websites to ask for informed consent before using any profiling technology.
+Later, in May 2018, the General Data Protection Regulation (GDPR)~\cite{gpdr} entered into force in all European member states.
 It is an extensive regulation on privacy, aiming at protecting users' privacy by imposing strict rules when handling personal information.
 Unlike previous regulations, it sets severe fines and infringements that could result in a fine of up to €10 million, or 2\% of the firm's worldwide annual revenue, whichever amount is higher.
-Some websites have already been caught to present legal violations in their Cookie Banner implementation~\cite{matte2020cookie} and a large fraction have been shown to use tracking technologies before users consent~\cite{trevisan20194, sanchez2019can}.
-In the US, the California Consumer Privacy Act (CCPA)~\cite{ccpa} similarly enhances privacy rights and consumer protection for California residents by requiring businesses to give consumers notices about their privacy practices.
+Some websites have already been caught to present legal violations in their Consent Banner implementation~\cite{matte2020cookie} and a large fraction have been shown to use tracking technologies before user consent~\cite{trevisan20194, sanchez2019can}.
+In the US, the California Consumer Privacy Act (CCPA)~\cite{ccpa} enhances privacy rights and consumer protection for California residents by requiring businesses to give consumers notices about their privacy practices.

-As a result, most of the websites now provide explicit Privacy Banners~\cite{degeling2018we} and many adopt Consent Management toolsets~\cite{hills2020consent}, making the website content difficult to access until visitors accept the privacy policy.
+As a result, most of the websites now provide explicit Consent Banners~\cite{degeling2018we} and many adopt Consent Management toolsets~\cite{hills2020consent}, making the website content difficult to access until visitors accept the privacy policy.
 For example, Figure~\ref{fig:cookie_accept_example} shows the same news website homepage before and after accepting the privacy policy.
-Only upon pressing the ``Got it'' button, the website content is fully visible.
+Only upon pressing the ``Got it'' button, the website content is fully loaded and visible.